 This research focused on using deep neural networks and hierarchical clustering to predict chaotic transitions in natural convection systems, specifically in the Lorenz system.

-I received my second Master’s degree in Information Technology Infrastructure from Illinois Institute of Technology, Chicago, with a 4.0 GPA.
-I also received my first Master’s degree in Data Science, where my thesis focused on providing a model for optimizing customer value at the contact center.
-Additionally, I received a Bachelor's degree in Computer Software Engineering.
+I received my second Master’s degree in Information Technology Infrastructure from Illinois Institute of Technology, Chicago, USA, with a 4.0 GPA.
+I also received a Master’s degree in Data Science, where my thesis focused on providing a model for optimizing customer value at the contact center.
+Additionally, I completed a Bachelor's degree in Computer Software Engineering.